lop-Louis/northbook/docs/navigate/index.md

 nav:
   - none
 search: false
+list_label: >
+  How the Navigate bucket works in this pilot and what belongs here instead of Operate, Learn, or Mitigate.
 ---

 Use this page when you are trying to figure out **where** in Northbook your work or question belongs.